antho-aina/sql-data-analytics-project/doc/detailed_example_framework.md

 Questions to ask:
 - What is the time range of the dataset?
+- Is data continuous or missing periods?

-### 04. Measures Exploration (Big Numbers)
+### 04. Measures Exploration (Big Picture)
-**Purpose**: Reviewing key metrics and numerical summaries.
+**Purpose**: Analyze high-level business metrics to get a quick overview of overall performance.

 Questions to ask:
-- What are the min, max, mean, and median values?
+- What are the mean and total values of measures? (sales , orders , ...)
-- Which measures are most critical for decisions?
 - Are there anomalies or extreme values?

 ### 05. Magnitude
-**Purpose**: Assessing the scale and impact of different measures.
+**Purpose**: See how performance differs by dimensions.

 Questions to ask:
-- Which measures have the largest impact?
 - How do measures vary across dimensions?
-- How do measures compare across different time periods?
+- Which values are unusually high or low?

 ### 06. Ranking (Top N – Bottom N)
 **Purpose**: Identifying highest and lowest performing entities.

 Questions to ask:
-- Which dimension members rank highest in measures?
+- Which dimension (regions / country) members rank highest in measures?
 - Which consistently underperform?

 ---